lazamar/lazamar.github.io/_posts/2024-06-15-haskell-data-compression-with-huffman-codes.md

 />

-You now know Huffman codes!
-You've seen what they are, how they achieve compression and how to implement them.
+Now you know Huffman codes!
+You've seen what they are, how they achieve compression, and how to implement them.

 ### Playground

-You can play with it in the box below.
-You can change the text and see how well it compresses and what different code words you get and what the binary result looks like.
+You can change the text in the box below and see how well it compresses, what different code words you get, and what the binary result looks like.
 Hover the encoded content to see what character it represents.

 <style>